-- Some of the security technologies that are described in the articles only work with the following Wowza media server software versions:
+- Some of the security technologies that are described in the articles only work with Wowza Streaming Engine and Wowza Media Server™ 3.5 and later.

 - Security features such as SecureToken, RTMP authentication, RTSP authentication, StreamNameAlias, and secure streaming (RTMPTE and RTMPS) that are provided in the MediaSecurity AddOn for Wowza Media Server 3.1.2 and earlier are built-in with later versions of the server software.
-For more information about how to get the Media Security AddOn for these older Wowza Media Server software versions, see How to get MediaSecurity AddOn (playback and publish security for RTMP and RTSP).
+For information about how to get the Media Security AddOn for these older versions of Wowza Media Server, see How to get MediaSecurity AddOn (playback and publish security for RTMP and RTSP).

 Media security in Wowza Streaming Engine

 Security features that were available as separate modules and plugins in older Wowza media server software versions are merged into a single security module in Wowza Streaming Engine 4.0.
 This article describes the changes and provides instructions for configuring the features in the new security module using Wowza Streaming Engine Manager: